 5. Quit That!

 Quit That! is a habit tracking app designed to help users stop addictions.
 It can be something as serious as alcohol or drug abuse to something more minor such as trying to cut back on caffeine.
-Users can track as many habits they are trying to break as they want and know exactly how long it has been since they’ve partaken in the problem behavior.
+Users can track as many habits as they are trying to break.
+They can track exactly how long it has been since they’ve partaken in the problem behavior.
 Another cool feature is that it tells users how much money they have saved by quitting these bad habits.

 A review from the App Store:

 I love the streamlined and simple look of this app!
 My favorite part is that it shows you a running time counter, so when I open the app, it’s got the seconds counting up which gives me instant gratification.
 With other apps for quitting habits (I’m quitting alcohol), I’ve always felt a little twinge of anxiousness as I wait for the day counter to change over – not so with this app, it’s like a running reminder of my success.
 I also like the name – It makes me feel like it’s giving me a stern but friendly reminder, “quit that!”